Well done if you are the new Ambassador for your school's Classlist site!

 - Start using the Classlist features to market events, send announcements and post messages to each class.
 You will probably have to continue using old methods to communicate as well for a while until the majority of your parents have signed up to Classlist.

-- Keep nagging parents to sign up at every opportunity: have a stall in the playground, at parent teacher consultations, and at any welcome meetings for new parents.
+- Keep nagging!
+Use every opportunity to encourage parents to sign up: have a stall in the playground, at parent teacher consultations, at the school play, and especially at any welcome events for new parents.

-- Ask your trusty early adopters group and any friends to post chatty messages, say hello to new members and use the marketplace to sell or give away any stuff which would otherwise go to the charity shop: anything to make the site appealing to new members when they join.
+- Ask your trusty early adopters group to keep posting chatty messages, say hello to new members and use the marketplace to sell or give away any stuff which would otherwise go to the charity shop: anything to make the site appealing to new members when they join.

 - Don't give up!
 It may take longer to get going if you don't plan a formal launch campaign, but it will happen.
 You will see surges at certain times eg if you have a big event like a summer fair coming up which lots of people are interested in.
-Try to keep posting and populating the site with content, even if it feels like only a few names appear over and over again.
+Try to keep posting and populating the site with content, even if it feels like only the same few names appear to begin with.

 - Get tough and harness the fear of missing out: announce that from a certain date onwards you will only be using Classlist to publicise school events, sell tickets, arrange parent socials and tell parents about PTA business...
-It helps if you have something that parents will want to know about coming up - bonfire night for example.
+It helps if you have something popular that you know parents will be interested in - a bonfire night or film night for example.